borgbackup/borg/docs/faq.rst

     Yes, the :ref:`deduplication <deduplication_def>` technique used by |project_name|
     makes sure only the modified parts of the file are stored.

+Can I backup from multiple servers into a single repository?
+    Yes, but in order for the deduplication used by Attic to work, it needs to keep a local cache containing checksums of all file chunks already stored in the repository.
+This cache is stored in ``~/.cache/attic/``.
+If Attic detects that a repository has been modified since the local cache was updated it will need to rebuild the cache.
+This rebuild can be quite time consuming.

+    So, yes it's possible.
+But it will be most efficient if a single repository is only modified from one place.

 Which file attributes are preserved?
     The following attributes are preserved: